Aitia-IIOT/ah5-docs-java-spring/docs/help/migration-guide.md

 ### Security & System Authentication

 :fontawesome-solid-circle-exclamation: In version 4, users could choose between an insecure and secure Local Cloud depolyment.
 In a secure cloud, application systems authenticated their identities with X.509 certificates, and network communication was encrypted also with the same certificates.
-Now in version 5, authenticaction and secure communication is separated.
+Now in version 5, authentication and secure communication is separated.
 > Learn more about [v5 authentication policies](../api/authentication_policy.md).

 #### I had an insecure cloud